 Also participating at the conference was Dorceta Taylor, a dual PhD student at Yale at the time.
 Taylor would go on to join the faculty in 1998 and become a renowned scholar in environmental justice.
-She now serves as SEAS Director of Diversity, Equity and Inclusion.
+She later served as SEAS Director of Diversity, Equity and Inclusion until 2020.

 In a second important event in 1990, Drs.
 Mohai and Bryant were appointed Faculty Investigators of the U-M 1990 Detroit Area Study on Race and Environmental Hazards, the first survey research study at the time to study white and African American attitudes about environmental issues in the Detroit metropolitan area.
 It was also the first environmental justice analysis ever conducted in the metro area, examining the concentration of poor and African American residents around hazardous waste sites and polluting industrial facilities.

 In 1990, Dr. Mohai also published his article “Black Environmentalism”, the first to challenge with national-level survey data the notion that African Americans are not as concerned about the environment as white Americans.

 Drs.
 Bryant and Mohai served on the advisory committee to the First National People of Color Environmental Leadership Summit, held in Washington D.C. with nearly 1000 people, mostly of color.
 The outcomes of this conference included the defining of environmental justice as a national movement and the articulation of the 17 principles of Environmental Justice that have been used as guidelines for organizing local communities.